 The app includes a smart gesture control feature with which you can easily add/delete words and punctuation.
 It can also be modified according to your taste with more than 50 themes and three different keyboard sizes.
 There is support for more than 30 international languages.

 SwiftKey is undoubtedly one of the most powerful and popular virtual keyboard apps available for Android devices.
 Enabled by artificial intelligence, SwiftKey quickly learns about your writing style, which emojis you prefer the most and other typing related details so it can adjust its prediction/auto-correct function for a smooth experience.

 The app features an alternative text input method (Swiftkey Flow) with which you can enter text just by sliding your finger from letter to letter.
-There is also a plenty of room for customization with different themes, designs and color combinations to choose from.
+There is also plenty of room for customization with different themes, designs, and color combinations to choose from.
 Moreover, the auto-correct function is supported in over 300 different languages.

-A built-in emoji library, support for more than sixty international languages/dialects and of-course easy access to Google search are all included.
+A built-in emoji library, support for more than sixty international languages/dialects, and of course, easy access to Google search are all included.
 It also has plenty of room for customization.
 You can choose between multiple themes and keyboard styles like key borders or adding a new number row.

 Recently, Gboard made it possible to create a ‘mini’ version of yourself through selfies.
 Furthermore, Google has been planning to add Morse code input option into the app.
 However, you should keep in mind that the app is not completely free of issues.
 Depending on your smartphone, it could already be your default keyboard.